-The following musicals skills will be assessed: sung major and minor scales, tonal memory, rhythm reading (duple and triple divisions), melodic sight-reading and basic piano skills.
+The following musicals skills will be assessed: sung major and minor scales, tonal memory, rhythm reading (duple and triple divisions), and melodic sight-reading.

 Specific vocal requirements for each degree:

-Candidates interested in the Musical Theatre degree must audition through the Department of Theatre and Dance
+Candidates interested in the Musical Theatre degree must audition through the School of Theatre and Dance

 What scholarships are available for music majors?

 College of Fine Arts Scholarships are offered to students based on their talent and potential for contribution to the School of Music.
 For exceptionally promising musicians, we offer the Dean's Scholarship for Excellence in Music.
 Recommendations for music scholarships are based on the audition.
 You are automatically considered for a College of Fine Arts Scholarship when you audition for the School of Music.
 Since scholarships are offered on a first-come, first-served basis, it is better to schedule your audition earlier in the year rather than later.

 The Amati String Scholarship

-The Amati String scholarship, offered to School of Music students, covers up to full tuition for exceptionally talented string students.
-For more information on The Amati String Scholarship please click the button below or contact Hannah Krajewski at firstname.lastname@example.org.
+The Amati String scholarship, offered to School of Music students, is intended to serve exceptionally talented string students.
+For more information on The Amati String Scholarship please click the button below.